 Get a Residence Card

-Receive your temporary or permanent residence card from the Aliens Department of the Migration and Citizenship Service within 30 days of submitting your application.
+Receive your temporary or permanent residence card from the Foreigners' Department of the Migration and Citizenship Service within 30 days of submitting your application.

 Temporary Residence Permit